 - establishing procedures for communication of accidents and incidents involving the contractor‘s personnel

-Additionally, it is also necessary for organisations to check the ability of contractors where they work close to, or in collaboration with, direct employees.
-Such arrangements should include:
+Additionally, it is also necessary for organisations to check the ability of contractors where they work close to, or in collaboration with, direct employees or with other contractor's employees.
+Such arrangements should cover the:

 - systems to identify safety and health training needs arising from recruitment, changes in staff, plant, substances, technology, processes or working practices